afya-educon/educon-ios-libs/README.md

     case scatter         //A scatter plot uses cartesian coordinates to display values for two variables for a set of data. case pie             //A pie chart is a circular graphic which is divided into slices to illustrate numerical proportion. case bubble          //A bubble series is a three dimensional series type where each point renders an X, Y and Z value.
-Each points is drawn as a bubble where the position along the X and Y axes mark the X and Y values, and the size of the bubble relates to the Z value. case packedbubble    //A packed bubble series is a two dimensional series type, where each point renders a value in X, Y position.
-Each point is drawn as a bubble where the bubbles don't overlap with each other and the radius of the bubble relates to the value. case pyramid         //A pyramid series is a special type of funnel, without neck and reversed by default. case funnel          //Funnel charts are a type of chart often used to visualize stages in a sales project, where the top are the initial stages with the most clients.
-It requires that the modules/funnel.js file is loaded. case columnpyramid   //Column pyramid series display one pyramid per value along an X axis.
-To display horizontal pyramids, set chart.inverted to true. case columnrange     //The column range is a cartesian series type with higher and lower Y values along an X axis.
-To display horizontal bars, set chart.inverted to true. case arearange       //The area range series is a cartesian series with higher and lower values for each point along an X axis, where the area between the values is shaded. case areasplinerange //The area spline range is a cartesian series type with higher and lower Y values along an X axis.
+Each points is drawn as a bubble where the position along the X and Y axes mark the X and Y values, and the size of the bubble relates to the Z value. case pyramid         //A pyramid series is a special type of funnel, without neck and reversed by default. case funnel          //Funnel charts are a type of chart often used to visualize stages in a sales project, where the top are the initial stages with the most clients.
+It requires that the modules/funnel.js file is loaded. case columnrange     //The column range is a cartesian series type with higher and lower Y values along an X axis.
+To display horizontal bars, set chart.inverted to true. case arearange       //The area range series is a carteseian series with higher and lower values for each point along an X axis, where the area between the values is shaded. case areasplinerange //The area spline range is a cartesian series type with higher and lower Y values along an X axis.
 The area inside the range is colored, and the graph outlining the area is a smoothed spline. case boxplot         //A box plot is a convenient way of depicting groups of data through their five-number summaries: the smallest observation (sample minimum), lower quartile (Q1), median (Q2), upper quartile (Q3), and largest observation (sample maximum). case waterfall       //A waterfall chart displays sequentially introduced positive or negative values in cumulative columns.